No Ratings Yet

 This post may contain affiliate links.
 Please read our disclosure policy.

 Ginger Scallion Sauce is so fragrant and aromatic, I could never get it enough when I see it at restaurants – that is, until I realized how easy it is to make it at home!
-It only takes 5 ingredients and comes together in minutes.
-You’ll want to make double or triple the batch so you can have spoonfuls of this delicious Ginger Scallion Sauce with every meal!
+It only takes 5 ingredients and comes together in minutes!

-• 1/4 tsp sugar – I like a little bit of sugar in my Ginger Scallion Sauce, as I think it adds balance to the salt and aromatics.
-You can skip this if you prefer.
+• kosher salt + sugar – I like to add a bit of sugar to balance the salt and aromatics; you can skip this if you prefer.

 How to Make Ginger Scallion Sauce

-• Finely mince ginger and scallions.
-Set aside in separate bowls.
+Mince Ginger and Scallions – Finely mince the ginger and scallions.
+Set the scallions (white and green parts) and ginger aside in two separate bowls.

 Key Tip